JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_PRODUCTION_DEBUGGING.md

 2. **Set Environment Variables**: Added the `CONTACT_FORM_TABLE` environment variable to the main branch.

 3. **Enhanced API Route**: Updated the contact form submission API route with:

    - Environment variable support for table name and region
    - More detailed error logging
    - Better error handling for specific DynamoDB error types

+4. **Updated Test Route**: Modified the test route to use DynamoDB directly instead of AppSync, ensuring consistency with the submit route.

 ## Next Steps